Updated July 2017

 Overpayments and underpayments: If you receive an overpayment of your monthly benefit, you will be required to repay it to DRS.
 If you receive an underpayment, DRS will correct the error and pay you the amount owed.

-DCP: If you are receiving payment from the Deferred Compensation Program (DCP), returning to work won’t affect those payments.
-If you aren’t yet receiving DCP payments and you return to work, you can keep contributing to your DCP account up to your annual maximum contribution amount.
-If you have questions, contact DCP at 888-327-5596 or firstname.lastname@example.org.
+DCP: If you are receiving Deferred Compensation Program (DCP) payments and return to work for an employer offering DCP, your payments will cease.
+You can restart them after you end employment.
+If you aren’t yet receiving DCP payments and you return to work, you can keep contributing to your account.
+If you have questions, contact DCP.